-In June 2016, I published a community engagement project, One Best Photo, with the Forestry Commission in England.
+In June 2016, I published a community engagement project, One Best Photo, with Forestry England.
 In the first 3 months this free outdoor learning and technology resource has been downloaded across the UK, America, Canada and Australia.
 At the launch event held in Nottingham with Sherwood Pines, Early Years teacher Tanya Leadbeater downloaded the pack and took it back to her nursery.
 Church Vale Primary School say in their vision statement that they want their children to be life-long learners.
 Tanya helps to achieve this in her role as the Computing Co-ordinator by introducing new ways of teaching and learning across her school which motivates and engages their children.
 I am amazed by the quality of work the 3 year olds have produced from using One Best Photo and it is a pleasure to showcase their work here today.
 Thank you for sharing this Tanya!

 Tanya Leadbeater.
 Church Vale Primary School, Nottinghamshire.